 Dry cough can be a troublesome and uncomfortable symptom to deal with.
-While there are many causes of dry cough, one of the lesser known yet common causes is gastroesophageal reflux disease (GERD).
-GERD is a chronic condition in which stomach acid flows back up into the esophagus, causing irritation and inflammation.
-This can lead to a dry, persistent cough that is often misdiagnosed as a respiratory issue.
+While there are many causes, one of the lesser known yet common causes is gastroesophageal reflux disease (GERD).
+GERD is a chronic condition in which stomach acid flows back up into the esophagus, causing irritation and inflammation that is often misdiagnosed as a respiratory issue.

 Avoid trigger foods: Certain foods can trigger GERD symptoms, including spicy foods, citrus fruits, tomatoes, and chocolate.
-Avoiding these trigger foods can help prevent GERD symptoms and the associated dry cough.
+Avoiding these trigger foods can help prevent GERD symptoms and the associated symptom.

 Eat smaller meals: Eating smaller meals more frequently can help prevent GERD symptoms by reducing pressure on the stomach.